ariamprog/daycare-healthcare-platform/README.md

 # 📖 Problem

-Mental health hospitals care for a large number of patients, making it difficult for healthcare providers to perform regular follow-up calls after discharge.
+Mental health hospitals care for a large number of patients, making it difficult for healthcare providers to perform regular follow-up after discharge due to the large number of patients.

 As a result, changes in a patient's condition may go unnoticed until the next scheduled appointment.